 A deep dark rose in Harry’s eyes, looming over everything like the breaking crest of a great wave.
 ‘You were leaving.’
 His voice caught and broke.
 ‘And you had a ring on your finger.
 It was bright and gold as the sun.
 I can see it as clearly as if it was right here.’

-Liquid heat prickled in her eyes and blurred on her lashes.
-Heat bubbled in her bones and feathers prickled just beneath her skin.
+Hot tears blurred on her lashes, heat bubbled in her bones and feathers prickled beneath her skin.
 ‘And you didn’t tell me?’
 She snatched the ring off her finger and stuffed it into her pocket.
-‘You kept you stupid secret and let me wear it in front of you all this time?’
+‘You kept your stupid secret and let me wear it in front of you all this time?’

 His brow creased.
 ‘You knew I didn’t like it.’